XRPLF/rippled/.github/pull_request_template.md

 - [ ] Refactor (non-breaking change that only restructures code)
 - [ ] Tests (you added tests for code that already exists, or your new feature included in this PR)
 - [ ] Documentation update
+- [ ] Chore (no impact to binary, e.g. `.gitignore`, formatting, dropping support for older tooling)
 - [ ] Release

 ### API Impact